Lets

 Nesting

-Inner blocks can see names declared in outer blocks.
+Inner tuples can see names declared in outer tuples.

 let five = 5